cilium/tetragon/docs/content/en/docs/overview/_index.md

 weight: 1
 icon: "overview"
 description: >
-  Discover Tetragon and its capabilities
+  Discover Cilium Tetragon and its capabilities
 ---

-Cilium's new Tetragon component enables powerful realtime, eBPF-based Security Observability and Runtime Enforcement.
+Cilium Tetragon component enables powerful realtime, eBPF-based Security Observability and Runtime Enforcement.

 Tetragon detects and is able to react to security-significant events, such as